-The morning was bright and clear!
-To take advantage of the blue skies, we headed for the hiking trail accessed at the south end of the Boya Lake campground, near the boat launch.
-The trail is easy walking, although a little damp in places.
-Near the end of the trail, there's a beaver dam separating two lakes.
+This morning was bright and clear.
+We went on the hiking trail at the south end of the Boya Lake campground near the boat launch.
+The trail is easy walking.
+Near the end of the trail, there's a large beaver dam.

 Beaver dam at Boya Lake